RetroReversing/retroReversing/categories/companies/crossproducts.md

 SNASM was mentioned in **The Games Machine** UK magazine in issue 29 (April 1990) where it mentions that the development kit was still in Pre-release stage, cost £600 and runs on PC [^2].

 It mentions that its developed as a collaboration between **Realtime Games** (Ian Oliver) and **Vektor Graphics** (Andy Craven) as a cross-platform development kit for the Atari ST, Amiga and Mac.
-Unfortunetly the article fails to mention the other lead developer Martin Day, presumably because the issue was mainly focusing on both Realtime and Vektor development studios.
+Unfortunately the article fails to mention the other lead developer Martin Day, presumably because the issue was mainly focusing on both Realtime Games and Vektor Graphics development studios.

 It claims to compile 12K lines of source code in just 5 seconds, which was a huge benefit as compiling full games at the time could take upwards of 15 minutes, so the faster the compiler the less developer time wasted.